denysdovhan/learnyoubash/exercises/shell_expansions/problem.en.md

-_Expansions_  are mechanism to calculate arithmetical operations, to save results of command's executions and so on.
+_Expansions_  are mechanisms to calculate arithmetical operations, to save results of a command's executions, etc.

 If you are interested, you can read [more about shell expansions](https://www.gnu.org/software/bash/manual/bash.html#Shell-Expansions).

 ### Brace expansion

-Brace expansion allow us to generate arbitrary strings.
+Brace expansions allow us to generate arbitrary strings.
 It's similar to _filename expansion_.
 For example:

 ```bash
 echo beg{i,a,u}n # begin began begun